arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Included in Arizona Family Court Records?

-Like most court records, family court records feature general information regarding the case/suit as well as details of the court proceedings.
+Like most court records, family court records feature general information regarding the case/suit and details of the court proceedings.
 This typically includes the personal information of the plaintiff and defendant, as well as the names of any witnesses and juveniles relevant to the case.
-Also included in these records are details of the place and date of filing, any evidence filed by either party, motions and court actions filed during the course of the proceedings as well as details of the court’s final judgment/decree.
+Also included in these records are details of the place and date of filing, any evidence filed by either party, motions and court actions filed during the proceedings, and details of the court's final judgment/decree.
 Most records include any agreed-upon financial settlements, conditions of separation or annulment, alimony, shared child custody, and protective orders.

 Are Family Court Records Public in Arizona?